Title

 Academic Responsibilities

-Teaching responsibilities include:Individual Financial Literacy (CA 110)
+Teaching responsibilities include:Foundations in Financial Management (CA 345)

 Family Financial Management I (CA 350)